Post-Baccalaureate Certificate in Nutritional Science

 Review the Post-Baccalaureate Certificate in Nutritional Science Roadmap of Courses

-The Accreditation Council for Education in Nutrition and Dietetics Education (ACEND) of the Academy of Nutrition and Dietetics accredits dietetics education programs.
-Similar to other health care professions, the Registered Dietitian Nutritionist (RDN) credential is not earned upon graduation with a degree.
+The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics accredits dietetics education programs.
+Similar to other healthcare professions, the Registered Dietitian Nutritionist (RDN) credential is not earned upon graduation with a degree.
 Graduates who successfully complete the Post-Baccalaureate Certificate in Nutritional Science at Cal State LA are eligible to apply to an ACEND-accredited supervised practice program (dietetic internship).

 There are three steps to becoming a Registered Dietitian Nutritionist:

-1. Complete the Post-Baccalaureate Certificate in Nutritional Science at Cal State LA (for those who did not complete an ACEND accredited degree program in nutrition).
+1. Complete the Post-Baccalaureate Certificate in Nutritional Science at Cal State LA (for those who did not complete an ACEND-accredited degree program in nutrition).
 You will be issued a verification statement of completion once you successfully complete the program requirements.

 2. Apply, be accepted, and complete an ACEND-accredited supervised practice program.

-During a supervised practice program, typically called Dietetic Internships, prospective interns must apply, be accepted, and complete at least 1,000 hours of supervised practice.
+During a supervised practice program, typically called Dietetic Internship, prospective interns must apply, be accepted, and complete at least 1,000 hours of supervised practice.
 Competition is fierce for acceptance into DIs, and there is an estimated acceptance rate of 65% nationwide.

 Applications for internships occur twice a year: September and February.
 Students typically apply during February to be able to start their internship the following fall.